openhab/org.openhab.binding.zwave/doc/horstmann/hrt4zw_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-  1. Turn the dial of the HRT4-ZW until the letter P appears in the display.
-  2. Press the dial twice.
-  3. A second P should appear in the display which now shows \`PP’.
-  4. Turn the dial until the letter ‘I’ appears in the display and return to the main instruction.
+<ol&gt<li&gtTurn the dial of the HRT4-ZW until the letter P appears in the display.</li&gt <li&gtPress the dial twice.</li&gt <li&gtA second P should appear in the display which now shows \`PP’.</li&gt <li&gtTurn the dial until the letter ‘I’ appears in the display and return to the main instruction.</li&gt </ol&gt

 ## Channels